The California Cash Program offers home modification for earthquakes. Here is who is eligible - ExBulletin

 The California Cash Program offers home modification for earthquakes.
 Here is who is eligible

-LOS ANGELES (CNS) — Homeowners in particularly earthquake-prone neighborhoods across Southland can receive grants of up to $3,000 to help offset the cost of seismic retrofitting under the California Seismic Authority program that began accepting applications this week.
+LOS ANGELES (CNS) — Homeowners in particularly vulnerable areas of Southland are receiving up to $3,000 in grants to help offset the cost of retrofitting under the California Seismic Authority program, which began accepting applications this week.
+I was able to receive.

-The Earthquake Brace + Bolt Scholarship Program is available to residents of 395 ZIP Codes across the state, including a range of Southern California neighborhoods.
-The $5 million program will provide grants of $3,000 to approximately 1,700 homeowners.
+The Seismic Scholarship + Bolt Program is available to residents with 395 ZIP codes throughout the state, including many adjacent areas of Southern California.
+The $5 million program provides a grant of $3,000 to nearly 1,700 homeowners.

-Homeowners with household incomes of or less than $72,080 may also be eligible for supplemental grants that can cover the full cost of seismic upgrades.
+Homeowners with a household income of $72,080 or less may also be eligible for supplemental grants that may cover the full cost of seismic retrofits.

-Closing homes in their foundations and reinforcing creeping walls of space can help Californians protect their families, homes, and investments,” Janelle Maffei, the California Earthquake Authority’s chief mitigation officer, said in a statement.
-Offering additional support to income-eligible homeowners to help cover up to 100% of the cost of seismic retrofitting, we encourage all homeowners who qualify in EBB ZIP Codes to apply for financing now.
+In a statement, California Seismic Authority’s Chief Mitigation Officer, Janiere Maffei, said, “Califorians protect their families, homes, and investments by putting their homes on the ground and supporting creeping space walls.
+It will help you.
+To cover up to 100% of the cost of retrofitting, we recommend expanding the support Additional income for eligible homeowners and apply for financing now for all eligible homeowners in the EBB zip code.”

-Applications for grants can also be submitted online at www.earthquakebracebolt.com.
-Applications are submitted by 1 December.
+You can also apply for a scholarship online. www.earthquakebracebolt.com ..
+The application deadline is December 1st.

-Eligible ZIP Codes are selected based on earthquake risk and concentrations of older homes.
+Eligible ZIP Codes are determined based on earthquake risk and concentration of older homes.

-Since the EBB program was established in 2013, more than 15,700 homeowners have received assisted grants for retrofit projects, according to the state.
+According to the state, more than 15,700 homeowners have received support grants for renovation projects since the creation of the EBB program in 2013.

 Copyright © 2021 by City News Service, Inc. all rights are save.